-Given the current mass hysteria ensuing, I thought I’d take a minute to share my “secrets” for staying healthy.
+Given the current state of the world, I thought I’d take a minute to share my “secrets” for staying healthy.

 After developing an autoimmune disease that caused me to get sick all the time from 2016 – 2018, I have only been sick one time in the past year (a minor cold that went away after two days).

-To put that in perspective, my wife is an elementary school teacher and we have a 6-year-old in school and soon-to-be three-year-old who goes to daycare.
-We have seen our share of germs run through our house (including, but not limited to, croup, bronchitis, the flu, pneumonia, stomach bugs, conjunctivitis, ear infections, sinus infections).
+To put that in perspective, my wife is an elementary school teacher and we have a 6-year-old in school and three-year-old in daycare.
+We have seen our share of germs run through our house (including, but not limited to, croup, bronchitis, the flu, pneumonia, stomach bugs, conjunctivitis, ear infections, sinus infections, hand foot and mouth disease, etc.).

-Read on to find out my systems that have contributed to my new and improved immune system over the last two years.
+Read on to find out the proven methods that have contributed to my new and improved immune system over the last two years.

 How Do I Stay Healthy When I’m Surrounded By Sick People?